 The API can be used to build tools or services around Beanstalk account information.
 You can enable API access in your account settings.
 You need to be an account owner to do so.

 Beanstalk uses REST methodology for its API.
-Supported output formats are JSON and XML, but we recommend to use JSON at all times.
+Supported output formats are JSON and XML (to be retired in the next version), we recommend to use JSON.
 All request have to be made via HTTPS.

 Failure to use the following headers can result in API errors.